ClementJ18/moddb/README.md

 # moddb-reader

 A simple python scrapper to get some information from ModDB mod pages.
-Just supply an url to `parse_mod` and watch the magic unfold.
+Just supply an url to `parse_mod` or `parse_game` and watch the magic unfold.

 Example: